The Burundi Genocide

-Thanks to his story of surviving the Burundi genocide, I continue to push myself harder.
-Because the truth is, how can we take all of the blessings we have in our country.
-There is no excuse for any of us to be out of shape, we have everything we need here to get into and stay in shape.
+Thanks to Gilbert’s story of surviving the Burundi genocide, I will always continue to push myself harder.
 In fact, I have achieved a new milestone last evening which was my 33rd day swimming.
 When I first began back on June 26, I couldn’t even dream of doing a mile in the pool, 72 laps (36 full laps).

 And when I was finally able to hit one mile a couple of weeks ago, I will actually have to go back through these posts to find out when that was, it took me over an hour and a half to do it, and I had to stop after every lap to catch my breath.
 Gilbert Tuhabonye’s inspirational story is a perfect read for anyone who thinks that they are suffering right now while they still have two feet, the ability to breathe and are not about to be another Burundi genocide statistic.